 70% of people over the age of 65 will require some form of long-term care and support later in life, according to LongTermCare.gov.

-Long-term care insurance can help you pay for the costs associated with your long-term care as you get older and need help with everyday activities — like bathing, dressing and eating.
+Long-term care insurance can help you pay for the costs associated with your long-term care as you get older and need help with everyday activities —such as bathing, dressing and eating— or care related to diseases like Alzheimer's, Parkinson's and dementia.

 Read on to learn about the best companies offering long-term care insurance products.

-Our Top Picks for Best Long-Term Care Insurance Companies
+Our Top Picks for the Best Long-Term Care Insurance Companies

 - Mutual of Omaha: Best for Discounts